Thothius/roomian-realms/README.md

 - **Void-Related Traits**: Special traits that enhance interaction with Void technology
 - **Balanced Distribution**: Traits are distributed appropriately based on race population sizes
 - **Mutual Exclusivity**: Thematically opposite traits cannot be possessed simultaneously

-### Void Technology

-Harness the power of the void with specialized buildings and resources that unlock new capabilities for your civilization:
-- Void Ore Mining
-- Crystal Refineries
-- Void Nexus
-- Void Amplifiers
-- Void Gateways

 ### Custom Music